paradisec-archive/PARADISEC_workflows/10_improving_communication_access.md

 *See University of Melbourne’s findings on accuracy of MS Teams auto-captioning:* [https://www.unimelb.edu.au/accessibility/video-conferencing-for-hearing-impaired-staff/auto-captioning](https://www.unimelb.edu.au/accessibility/video-conferencing-for-hearing-impaired-staff/auto-captioning)
 <br>

+{: .note }
+Note: Things to keep in mind

 > **Things to keep in mind with AI auto-captioning**
 >